scanner-research/caption-index/README.md

 Simple library for building position, time, and inverted indexes on .srt files for quick indexing and n-gram search.
-The goal of this module is provide reasonably efficient iterators over caption/text files for analytics code in Python, while limiting resident memory usage and IO/computational latency.
+The goal of this module is provide reasonably efficient iterators over caption/text files for analytics code, while limiting resident memory usage and IO/computational latency.

 ## Install